Pacidus/ising/README.md

+# Ising
+A pythonic implementation of the Ising model.

+Check the example for more.

+## Lattice
 This is the main place of the Ising model, we have to initialize it with a tuple of the lattice shape that can be of any dimension or size.
 The lattice can be initialized with a random state (you can choose the state ratio up) or all in a state 1 or -1.